vl4ds/Documentation/ref-docs/app-state-ref.rst

             log.debug "The integerValue of this event is ${myState.integerValue}" log.debug "The integerValue of this event is an Integer: ${myState.integerValue instanceof Integer}" } catch (e) {
-            log.debug "Trying to get the integerValue for ${myState.name} threw an exception: $e" }
+            log.debug("Trying to get the integerValue for ${myState.name} threw an exception", e) }
     }